tlswg/tls13-spec/draft-ietf-tls-rfc8446bis.md

       44 4F 57 4E 47 52 44 01

-{{RFC8996}} and {{backward-compatibility-security}} forbid the negotation of TLS versions below 1.2.
+{{RFC8996}} and {{backward-compatibility-security}} forbid the negotiation of TLS versions below 1.2.
 However, server implementations which do not follow that guidance MUST set the last 8 bytes of their ServerHello.random value to the
 bytes: